department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/product/product-brief.md

 -	Acting Head of OCC: Nancy Wilck
 -	Director of Veteran and Consumer Informatics Office: Theresa Hancock (Director of My HealtheVet)
 -	Director of CC who oversees MHV and mobile.va.gov: Nancy Wilck
 -	Management analyst: Carnetta Scruggs (Engineering background.
-Think she's VHA, outside of OCC / MHV.)
+VHA, outside of OCC / MHV.)

 ### VBA
 We need to include stakeholders from VBA but have not yet done so.